 - Septo-Rhinoplasty | healthdirect

-Coco Ruby is an Australia-wide Specialist Plastic Surgeons Group, with the appropriate qualifications and members of recognized associations.
-Look for members of FRACS, ASPS, ASAPS or ISAPS as some of the Qualifications of your Surgeon.
-Our Surgeons operate in an accredited hospital, not in the back-room of a clinic.
+Coco Ruby is an Australia-wide Specialist Plastic Surgeons Group, with the appropriate qualifications and members of recognised associations.
+Look for members of FRACS (Fellow of the Royal Australasian College of Surgeons), ASPS (Australian Society of Plastic Surgeons), ASAPS (Australian Society of Aesthetic Plastic Surgeons) or ISAPS (International Society of Aesthetic Plastic Surgeons) as some of the qualifications of your Surgeon.

-Dr Stephen Kleid is an experienced Ear, Nose and Throat ENT Surgeon (Otolaryngologist).
-Dr Stephen Kleid consults in three Melbourne practice locations here at Coco Ruby Plastic Surgery in Hawthorn East, St Kilda East and East Melbourne.
-Dr Kleid has a passion for rhinoplasty and Rhinoplasty Revision.
+Dr Stephen Kleid is an experienced Ear, Nose and Throat (ENT) Surgeon (Otolaryngologist) based in Melbourne with a passion for Rhinoplasty, Septoplasty and a strong interest in Rhinoplasty Revision.

 How to Book your Initial Consultation